 If the cessation of apostleship is a progress, why does the apostle say (@Ephesians 4) that the Lord has given some apostles, some, etc., until we all come in the unity of the faith, that we be no more children?
 That, in His grace and faithfulness, God has taken care that, spite of the unfaithfulness of man, there should be enough for those who rely on Him, is true.
 Blessed be His name for it!
 But this is not the question.
-The author affirms that what God had given (so that we should all come, in the unity of the faith and of the knowledge of the Son of God, unto a perfect man, unto the measure of the stature of the fulness of Christ) was an &#8220;obstacle,&#8221; a hindrance to this end being attained, and that this obstacle needed to be removed to enable us to arrive at it.
-The apostle says that it was given to lead us there;&#8212;the author says it was removed with this object.
+The author affirms that what God had given (so that we should all come, in the unity of the faith and of the knowledge of the Son of God, unto a perfect man, unto the measure of the stature of the fulness of Christ) was an "obstacle," a hindrance to this end being attained, and that this obstacle needed to be removed to enable us to arrive at it.
+The apostle says that it was given to lead us there; -- the author says it was removed with this object.
 Let faith in the word, the history of the Church, and the spiritual man, decide the question.

-When leaving the Church, the last apostle might have said (adds the &#8220;Examination&#8221;), it is expedient for you that I go away.| Not only did he not say so, but, on the contrary, Paul said: &#8220;Nevertheless to abide in the flesh is more needful for you,&#8221; @Philippians 1: 24.
-And he says this in that epistle to the Philippians cited by the author| to shew that the apostle represented the elders and deacons as an advance before which he himself was to disappear.
+When leaving the Church, the last apostle might have said (adds the "Examination"), it is expedient for you that I go away.¦ Not only did he not say so, but, on the contrary, Paul said: "Nevertheless to abide in the flesh is more needful for you," @Philippians 1: 24.
+And he says this in that epistle to the Philippians cited by the author¦ to shew that the apostle represented the elders and deacons as an advance before which he himself was to disappear.
 And when Paul must needs depart, he conjures Timothy to watch and to continue faithful, because everything would go wrong after his departure.

-| &#8220;Examination,&#8221; page 75.
+¦ "Examination," page 75.